nrobinson2000/engine-iot/README.md

 # engine-iot
-Particle Photon lesson plans and resources for the the Maine FabLab at Engine
+Particle Photon lesson plans and resources for the Maine FabLab at Engine

 ## Reference